-Store Voltarol SR Tablets in a dry place, below 30°C. There are no special storage instructions for Voltarol Retard Tablets.
+Store in a dry place, below 30°C. Keep the tablets in their original pack.
 Keep out of the reach and sight of children.

 Do not take Voltarol Tablets after the expiry date which is printed on the outside of the pack.
 If your doctor tells you to stop taking the tablets, please take any unused tablets back to your pharmacist to be destroyed.
 Do not throw them away with your normal household water or waste.
 This will help to protect the environment.